Starters, Salads, Soups/ Starters

 3

-Roast the pumpkin seeds on the same skillet, cooking it for 10-15 minutes stirring occasionally.
-Set aside.
+Roast the pumpkin seeds in the same skillet for 10-15 minutes, stirring occasionally, then set aside.

 4

-Then roast the sunflower seeds for 10-15 minutes, stirring occasionally.
-Set aside.
+Roast the sunflower seeds in the same skillet for 10-15 minutes, stirring occasionally, then set aside.

 5